What Is A Buyer Agency Agreement?

 If you've made the decision to look for a new home, you’re probably thinking about interviewing real estate agents.
 Smart move!
 Having an experienced professional guide you through this exciting but complicated process is the best way to make sure you get the home you’re looking for at a fair price.

 As you speak to agents, you will probably hear them mention a "buyer agency agreement" and begin to wonder what exactly that is.
 As with any agreement you’re thinking of entering, an in-depth understanding of what it means is critical.
-So, let’s make sure you’re well informed before you sign on the dotted line.
+Let’s make sure you’re well informed before becoming a home buyer.

 Buyer Agency Agreement, Explained

-A buyer agency agreement is essentially what “marries” you to an agent.
+A buyer agency agreement is essentially what “marries” you to a brokerage firm or real estate agent.
 It allows them to inquire about properties on your behalf and represent you as you get into negotiations and move along the path toward closing on your new home.
+This type of agreement can also be called a buyer representation agreement or a buyer-broker agreement.

-A term that can throw buyers for a loop is dual agency.
-This often begs the question what is it?
+A term that can throw home buyers for a loop is dual agency.
+This often begs the question, “What is it?”
 Dual agency is when the agent represents both you and the seller.

 At first glance, this can seem like a conflict of interest.
 You can imagine that this could create some tough decisions for the agent, as they now have a fiduciary responsibility to represent the interests of both you and the person selling your new home.
 What happens when those interests conflict?
 It presents the agent with a delicate balance to achieve.

-Some states do not allow dual agency for this reason, but others do.
+Some states don’t allow dual agency for this reason.
 While it can be tricky, an honest and capable agent can make dual agency work for both parties involved.
 In fact, sometimes it can eliminate the potential for contentious negotiations between agents.
 After all, it can be easier to find a compromise mutually beneficial to both parties when you’re representing both of their interests.

 Buyer agreements come in all shapes and sizes, and one of the varying factors can be their exclusivity.
 Most contracts have pretty complete exclusivity, meaning you can only buy a home with the agent you have signed with (unless the contract expires).
 But they can also be related to only one specific property or geographical area if you want a little more freedom in your home search and don't want to be completely tied to just one agent.